 Despite many natural resources and a favourable climate and recent economic growth, Romania remains one of the economically poorest countries in Europe, particularly in the rural areas.
-This is due to a turbulent history with regular periods of unrest and violence.
+This is due to a turbulent history with regular periods of unrest and violence, and ongoing corruption in all levels of government.
 Richard Wurmbrand, the well-known pastor who suffered much for his faith, and eventually came to North America to become a voice for the persecuted church, was from Romania.
 Today about 3% of Romanians, the majority of whom are ethnic Hungarians, identify themselves as Reformed.
 In Romania, COAH is privileged to partner with a number of organizations, all of which are focused on spreading the gospel and demonstrating the love of Christ by providing assistance to the neediest in church and society.

 Evangelism, Outreach and Humanitarian Aid:

 Several programs designed to reach out to the needy in society with aid and the gospel are being supported by COAH.
-An elderly program and evangelization outreach are conducted in Rosiori, while an after-school program and daily bread program take place in Turda.
+An elderly program and evangelism outreach to the Roma (Gypsies) are conducted in Rosiori, while an after-school program and daily bread program take place in Turda.

-Christian Endeavour House in Oradea is a vibrant and extensive mission committed to reaching out to the neediest in their community with the gospel and humanitarian aid.
+Christian Endeavour in Oradea is a vibrant and extensive mission committed to reaching out to the neediest in their community with the ministry of the Word and the ministry of mercy.
 The ministries that run out of this organization include:

-- Summer camp for young people and poor families
+Summer camps for young people from at-risk families